-Slow Cooker Baby Back Ribs are sticky, smoky, and fall-apart delicious...and nobody will ever believe that they came out of the crock pot!
+Slow Cooker Baby Back Ribs are sticky, smoky, and fall-apart delicious...and nobody will ever believe that they're crock pot ribs!

-As we near September, I thought I'd share a recipe that magically bridges the gap between summer (barbecued ribs!) and fall (slow cooker comfort food!).
-Have y'all cooked baby back ribs in the crock pot before?
-Because you won't even believe how good they are!
+Happy mid-April!
+Today I thought I'd share a recipe that magically bridges the gap between winter (slow cooker comfort food!) and summer (barbecued ribs!).
+Have y'all had crock pot ribs before?
+Because you won't even believe how good they are.

 Seriously, how good do these Slow Cooker Baby Back Ribs look?!
 My husband and kids go crazy for them each time I make them, and I love getting such succulent results with such an effortless recipe.

 So the next time you're in the mood for ribs but don't feel up to tending the grill for hours on end, I hope you'll give this recipe a shot!

 Crock pot ribs allow you to enjoy BBQ season year-round without ever having to fire up the grill.

 They're moist, flavorful, and MESSY, just the way good ribs ought to be, but without all of the work.

 I've said it before and I'll say it again...three cheers for the slow cooker!